project-fifo/docs/general/upgrade.rst

 0.6.0
 *****

-Version 0.6.0 of fifo introduces a version of `Snarl <../snarl.html>`_ that allows to have multiple parallel authentication realms inside of `Snarl <../snarl.html>`_.
+Version 0.6.0 of FiFo introduces a feature that allows to have multiple parallel authentication realms inside of `Snarl <../snarl.html>`_.
 To support this the former global information into a realm can be archived by running the DB update command:

 .. warning::